 Citing leads back to the original source

 All MBKU students and faculty can install EndNote for free on their PC or Mac.
-Downloads are available on USB drive in the library, or you can contact the library staff for instructions on downloading a copy.
+Downloads are available on a USB drive in the library, or you can contact the library staff for instructions on downloading a copy.
 The EndNote download includes a plugin for the Pages application.
-If you have any questions or run into problems with Endnote, please stop by the library and ask the librarians.
+If you have any questions or have problems with Endnote, please stop by the library and ask the librarians.

 Second Floor of Bldg.
 A,